If you are into cars, you have probably heard about the torque converter before and the problems associated with it.

 In this article, you will find all information you need about the torque converter.
 You will find information about how it works, the most common symptoms, problems, location, and how to test the torque converter.
 You will also find the replacement cost.

-Top 6 Bad Torque Converter Symptoms
+6 Symptoms of a Bad Torque Converter

 Several strange symptoms can occur with a faulty or failing torque converter.